corpus-core/colibri-stateless/bindings/emscripten/README.md

     ```

 - `fallback_provider`- a EIP 1193 Provider used as fallback for all requests which are not verifieable, like eth_sendTransaction.
+Also used for signing transactions when `verifyTransactions` is enabled.
     ```js
     new Colibri({ fallback_provider: window.ethereum  })
+    ```

+- `verifyTransactions`- if true, all eth_sendTransaction calls will be verified before broadcast to prevent transaction manipulation attacks.
+Requires `fallback_provider` to be set. (default: false)
+    ```js
+    new Colibri({
+        fallback_provider: window.ethereum,
+        verifyTransactions: true
+    })
     ```